Meet your PSD2 compliance obligations

 - Handling of security incidents (especially major incidents) with defined timescales for reporting and response.

-The Huntsman Enterprise SIEM & Security Analytics solution can support you in developing your organisation’s alignment to PSD2.
+Huntsman Security’s PSD2 solution can support you in developing your organisation’s alignment to PSD2.